Published February 14 2023, last revised March 14 2025.

 The Rise of One Health

-A well funded PR campaign descended overnight, blanketing every corner of our lives.
-It framed the ‘public-private partnership’ as a foregone conclusion, born of necessity in an unprecedented emergency.
-Government, corporations and the media seemed to merge into one entity.
-Together they promoted fickle and transgressive policies that left more questions than answers.
+One day, seemingly out of nowhere a well funded PR campaign descended, trading in the void of answers for a flood of information, far more than we could process.
+The solution was naturally more government.
+Only now our government had drafted corporations to assist us in the war on covid.
+They framed the ‘public-private partnership’ as a foregone conclusion, born of necessity in an unprecedented emergency.
+Government, the media and corporations seemed to merge into one entity.
+Together they started pushing fickle and transgressive policies that left more questions than answers.

 It’s hard not to described this transformation in religious terms.
-News was singularly obsessed with impending devastation and public health was re-dressed with a peculiar peity.
-Our leaders circled around vaccines, masks and lock-downs with a fervor that sliced through the very fabric of our culture, stunning our senses, paralyzing our institutions and re-ordering our society overnight.
+To anyone untethered to the mainline fear campaign, it appeared like a frenetic mass hysteria.
+Our news media became singularly obsessed with impending devastation.
+Public health was cloaked with a peculiar peity.
+Our leaders began to circle around vaccines, masks and lock-downs with a fervor that sliced through the very fabric of our culture.
+It stunned our senses, paralyzed our institutions and re-ordered our society overnight.

-From behind the veil of COVID a priestly class arose to assume positions of power above our laws and constitution.
+A priestly class arose, taking the podiums around the world.
+Without a flinch, they assumed positions of power above our laws and constitution.
 Fauci, Birx, Bonnie Henry, Kieren Moore, people we had never heard of, became fixtures in our lives, anointed with the power to declare us ‘non essential’.

 They claimed their authority in the name of Public Health, dispensing their policies as articles of faith.
 They decided who could leave their house, when and for what reasons; who would shop, where and how.
-In person was ok, but only at certain stores.
-And only at certainly times.
-For certain things.
-In certain patterns.
-Always single isle and always according to the neon colored directional stickers on the floor.
+In person was ok, but only at certain stores, at certainly times, for certain things.
+Always single isle and always according to the directional stickers plastered to the floor.
 The message was clear.
-Going along with the crowd is safe.
-Going against the crowd is certain death that you were inflicting on others.
+Human rights, common sense and even science would be subservient to the fears and whims of the expert class.

-Accusations of unprofessional conduct were leveled right away.
-Never substantive, just wild hyperbolic claims of ‘endangering patients’ and bringing ‘disrepute to the profession’.
+The unrepentant faced humiliation, stiff fines and what amounted to a public ‘defrocking’.
+Accusations of unprofessional conduct were levelled right away.
+Heavy breathing and hyperbolic claims of ‘endangering patients’ and bringing ‘disrepute to the profession’ were the common charges.
 Never a clear underlying crime.
 Always the inverse of reality.
-No matter, the media would run with the claims like a town cryer at dawn on judgement day.
+No matter, the media would run the headlines.
+‘It was judgment day for the apostates’.

 A License to Heal?